Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Summary

-\item Even though the dust is always O-rich, we show for the isotropic ejecta that the spectral features of silicates or alumina, which are between 10-18 \mic, will not be present in the observed SED after 700 days.
+\item Even though the dust is always O-rich, we show that for the isotropic ejecta, the spectral features of silicates or alumina, which are between 10-18 \mic, will not be present in the observed SED after 700 days.
 This is simply because when there is a local maxima in the emission, the opacities are also large in that wavelength.
-Moreover, the emission from inner part of the ejecta is increasingly blocked, as the dust formation progresses outwards with time.
-The effective temperatures of the observable fluxes, estimated from our calculations, are already too low after day 1000, to have strong emission around the 10~\mic\ band.
+Moreover, the emission from the inner part of the ejecta is increasingly blocked, as the dust formation progresses outward with time.
+The effective temperatures of the observable fluxes, estimated from our calculations, are already too low after day 1000 to have strong emission around the 10-\mic\ band.

-\item In the anisotropic ellipsoidal geometry, the polar distribution of dust results in relatively much lower opacities along the faster velocity-axes; in other words, dust forms in clumps, which are in a plane perpendicular to the line of sight, when observed along the large-axis of the ellipsoid.
-Therefore, the predicted observable luminosities are found to be more than an order of magnitude larger than the one along the small-axis.
+\item In the anisotropic ellipsoidal geometry, the polar distribution of dust results in relatively much lower opacities along the faster velocity-axes; in other words, dust forms in clumps, which are in a plane perpendicular to the line of sight, when observed along the large axis of the ellipsoid.
+Therefore, the predicted observable luminosities are found to be more than an order of magnitude larger than the luminosity along the small axis.

-\item By comparing the fluxes from SN~1987A at days 615 and 775, with our predicted SEDs, we estimate the most likely alignment of the SN ejecta with our line of sight.
+\item By comparing the fluxes from SN~1987A at days 615 and 775 with our predicted SEDs, we estimate the most likely alignment of the SN ejecta with our line of sight.

 \end{enumerate}